(Two Free Sample Chapters)

 "Or the choice would be made for you..."

 Rose nodded.
 "Yeah.
 It wasn't hard.
-I did not know of a single woman who had been born in that village, and had a child there, who didn't stay in the village until she died.
+I didn't know of a single woman who had been born in that village, and had a child there, who didn't stay in the village until she died.
 So I started asking questions at the docks, and found out about Osprey and 'Sea Queen's Sufferance', and after a couple of tries I talked her into taking me aboard the next time she came through..."

 "Why did Osprey matter?"
 Fiddler asked.